webpro/DOMtastic/README.md

 ## Performance

-Run the [benchmark suite](http://webpro.github.io/DOMtastic/benchmark/) to compare the performance of various methods of jQuery, Zepto and DOMtastic.
+Run the [benchmark suite](http://webpro.github.io/DOMtastic/benchmark/) to compare the performance of various methods of jQuery, Zepto and DOMtastic (tl/dr; it's fast!).

 ## Native Mode

 You can [opt-in](https://github.com/webpro/DOMtastic/blob/master/src/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object.
+Just make sure the "mode" module is present (i.e. in the "full" or a custom build):

+	$.native();
+    var elements = $('.items');
+    elements instanceof NodeList; // true
+    elements.addClass('cool'); // works

 ## Custom Build